-The unfortunate answer is this region cannot accommodate the demand, and so many people must resort to sourcing clones and copycats grown in other regions.
+The unfortunate answer is that this region cannot accommodate the demand, and so many people must resort to sourcing clones and copycats grown in other regions.
 Some of these teas are still quite good, but they’re not the real deal Dragon Well — lacking in the characteristic taste that Qian Nong and the royal family found so inspiring.

-The core, authentic, traditionally-produced Dragon Well is only crafted in five villages around West Lake.
+Traditionally and still up to this day, the core, authentic, traditionally-produced Dragon Well is only crafted in five villages around West Lake.
 These villages are:

-- Shi Feng (meaning lion’s peak)
+- Shi Feng (meaning Lion’s peak)

-- Mei Jia Wu (meaning family foothills)
+- Mei Jia Wu (meaning Mei family's foothills)

-- Long Jing (meaning dragon well)
+- Long Jing (meaning Dragon well)

-- Hu Pao (meaning tiger spring)
+- Hu Pao (meaning Tiger spring)

-- Yun Xi (meaning hovering clouds).
+- Yun Xi (meaning Hovering clouds).

-In contrast, the local varietal in the West Lake region is of higher quality, yielding a better taste and cleaner cup, but it grows slower compared to Long Jing #43, making it less suitable for mass production.
+In contrast, the local varietal in the West Lake region is of higher quality, yielding a better taste and cleaner cup, but it grows slower compared to Long Jing #43, making it less suitable for the mass market.
 Given such low yield and superior quality, it’s of vital importance to have the right relationships with tea farmers and artisans if one is to source such a rare, authentic Dragon Well.
 This is why the authentic Shi Feng sells for high prices.

 Authentic West Lake Dragon Well has four main attributes:

-- Fragrance – An unforgettable aroma reminiscent of toasted sunflower seeds and baked chestnuts, again marking a strong departure from other green teas whose aromatic profiles tend to lean towards floral or vegetal scents.
+- Fragrance – An unforgettable aroma reminiscent of toasted sunflower seeds or baked chestnuts, again marking a strong departure from other green teas whose aromatic profiles tend to lean towards floral or vegetal scents.

-Mei Jia Wu Dragon Well – A very similar Dragon Well in terms of craftsmanship to Shi Feng, but slightly less expensive with a subtly different flavor profile.
+Mei Jia Wu West Lake Dragon Well – A very similar Dragon Well in terms of craftsmanship to Shi Feng, but slightly less expensive with a subtly different flavor profile.
 Shi Feng and Mei Jia are different villages with small mountains, each a little higher and little lower, with different farmers that use more or less the same care.
 Both are from the local varietals.